CHU FOUNDATION

 Before embarking on his entrepreneurial career, Lawrence previously worked as a portfolio manager at UBS O’Connor in Hong Kong focusing on Asian investments.
 Prior to UBS O’Connor, he was a strategy executive in the Chairman’s office of EMI Music in London.
 He began his career at UBS Warburg in the technology and M&A investment banking groups in London and Hong Kong.
 Lawrence graduated from University of Chicago with a Bachelor of Arts in Economics.

 Lawrence is a member of the Tate’s Asia-Pacific Acquisitions Committee, a governor of the Smart Museum Board of Governors and served as a governor of the Alumni Board of Governors at the University of Chicago in Chicago.
-He also serves on the board of governors of the Chinese International School as the Chairman of the Finance and Development Committee, and was a member of the board of directors of the Tung Wah Group of Hospitals in Hong Kong.
+He is Founding Patron of M+ Museum, Founding Patron and member of AFIELD.
+He also serves on the board of governors of the Chinese International School as the Chairman of the Finance Committee, and was a member of the board of directors of the Tung Wah Group of Hospitals in Hong Kong.
+He is Vice-Chair of the Web3 Harbour Association, and serves on the Task Force on Promoting Web3 Development for the Hong Kong SAR Government.
+He also serves as Chapter Chair of the Young Presidents’ Organization (YPO).

 We support